-QCM2002 ISO 9000 and Total Quality: The Relationship | 4 Semester Credits the Quality Management System (QMS); which is a requirement for ISO 9000 registration.
+QCM2002 ISO 9000 and Total Quality: The Relationship | 4 Semester Credits

+Students are expected to learn a foundational understanding of ISO 9000 and cover a comprehensive overview of the International Organization for Standardization (the history and future).
+Included will be thorough instruction of the Quality Management System (QMS); which is a requirement for ISO 9000 registration.
 They are expected to learn the comprehensive history, background, purpose and the relationship of Total Quality Management (TQM), and ISO 9000 Standardization.
 Introduction to other industry auditing practices and organizations will also be included.
 Students are expected to continue to utilize their previously acquired knowledge of precision measuring equipment to continue gathering data for the Statistical Process Control (SPC) laboratory designed to gather data which will be synthesized and interpreted in the QCM2001 class.
 This data will be used to demonstrate the capabilities of database management.
 Included will be hands-on initial, periodic and final inspection process; incident, maintenance, and accident reporting and the documentation, and process control requirements for all these processes.
 Introduction to other industry auditing practices and organizations.
 COURSE PREREQUISITES: QCM2001.
 (61.75 Didactic Hours, 61.75 Lab Hours)